 - On the Akana docs site: Policy Manager Scripting API

-Another essential resource you will need when working with Processes and Scripts is the Process Reference (Policy Manager 8.x).
+Another essential resource you will need when working with Processes and Scripts is the Process Reference for Policy Manager document.
 Here you will learn all the fundamentals about creating a process, using the process editors, and configuring activities.

 Script Management Tools

 For an overview of all the available tools for managing Script definitions, see Managing Scripts.

 Now that you've familiarized yourself with high-level information about building scripts, and know what reference materials and tools are available, you can start building your script library and begin to automate your process definitions and QoS Script Policies.